 - Aboriginal cultural heritage

 Due to the importance of Newcastle and the Hunter to Australia’s first people, Aboriginal cultural heritage is still found throughout Newcastle CBD and across the Hunter region.
-Understanding the law in relation to Aboriginal cultural heritage protection and undertaking early consultation is critical in avoiding delays (and the associated holding costs) in property development.
+Understanding the law regarding Aboriginal cultural heritage protection and undertaking early consultation is critical in avoiding delays (and the associated holding costs) in property development.

 The law and consultation requirements in respect of Aboriginal cultural heritage are complex.
 Several reform initiatives agendas have been announced over the last 5 years, but have not led to any substantive changes, leaving Aboriginal cultural heritage still part of the National Parks and Wildlife Act 1974 (NSW).